GamesDoneQuick/donation-tracker-docker/README.md

 The Dockerfiles in this repo use Python 3.6, but any later version should work for the initial setup.

+All instructions in here are not necessarily strict requirements, but they should get you into a working state by themselves.

 Clone this repo, then while in the root of this repo, start up a new Django Project like the [Django Tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/).

 ```